No matter the stage at which a customer is in their journey to purchase, communication is key.

 Conclusion

 Keep tabs on every new thing happening on your site.
 Product listings, discounts, contests, etc. Have communication pieces crafted for each of these, with variations tailored to different audiences?
-Using analytics tools was necessary to find out how your campaign is being received.
+Using analytics tools was necessary to determine how your campaign is being received.

 Always be on time.
 You’re not the only one communicating with these customers.
 If someone else’s offer gets through before yours, you’re more likely to lose.
 Set a budget for your campaign and spend sparingly.

 Know how much you’re willing to sacrifice for discounts and other offers.
 Apply them gradually to leave room for adjustment if people don’t bite.
 With proper execution, traffic from past buyers will increase.
-While many of them may not be returning to buy straight away, set up your store’s site to receive them properly.
+While many of them may not return to buy immediately, set up your store’s site to receive them properly.

 Use a theme with navigation features that quickly get them to other areas of interest.